boggiedan/lets-talk/README.md

 - The messages are display from top to bottom.
 This is because of the different interpretation of the properties `flex-direction: column-reverse` and `overflow-y: auto` between chrome and firefox.
 Chrome recognize it but not firefox.

+- The useEffect in the Input component is running on changes to the message list.
+It should not and run only on change of the CTRL+ENTER setting.
+Although it is adding and removing the keydown event listener to the window it should do it only if the CTRL+ENTER setting has been changed.
+This is necessary in order for the event listener to access the message state property.

 ## Improvements to be made

 Due to lack of time here are some improvements and ideas to be made in the future:</br>